Disconnecting the Autothrottle and Autopilot (Normal and Non-Normal Operations)

 (iv) Flight crews can concentrate on visual manoeuvring and not have to be overly concerned with wind additives

-The disadvantages of using the autothrottlewithout the autopilot engaged are:
+The disadvantages of using the autothrottle with the autopilot not selected are:

 (i) Additional crew workload and possible loss of situational awareness (due to workload);